spaceml-org/Swipe-Labeler/README.md

 7. From here within the virtual environment, define one environment variable: the directory that contains your unlabeled images. \
         `export IMAGES_DIRECTORY=(your unlabeled images directory complete path)` \
 \
-**Important Note** - When you run this application, a subfolder will be created for you inside your IMAGES_DIRECTORY.
-This subfolder, "**swipe_labeler_data**", will contain the following:
+**Important Note** - When you run this application, a subfolder will be created for you inside your `IMAGES_DIRECTORY`.
+This subfolder, `swipe_labeler_data`, will contain the following:

     * **swipe_labeler_data/unlabeled** - Containing **copies** of all of the images in IMAGES_DIRECTORY.
 These files will be moved from this location when they are labeled using the application.